-Its fruity and bold character, evident right from the nose, sweeps us into a whirlwind of fruit (wild raspberry) and richness, with supple tannins.
-A highly fruity, lively wine perfect for sharing with friends, brimming with energy and a vivid preview of what’s to come...
+Its fruity and bold character, evident right from the nose, sweeps us away in a whirlwind of fruit (wild raspberry) and richness, with supple tannins.
+A highly fruity, energy-bursting wine perfect for sharing with friends, that vividly sets the stage for what’s to come...
 A beautiful expression of the Corbières terroir!

-Buy Clos de l'Anhel wines at the best price in a private sale!
+Buy your Clos de l'Anhel wines at the best price through a private sale!

 Starting at €99 on your first order